 It is important to use a 1⁄2 inch bolt/rod to lock the timing without any slop.
 Too much 'wiggle' will result in a bad timing adjustment.

-- 4. Remove the feather plate from above the two knife heads on the cutter bar. - Check alignment of bell cranks and cutting sections to determine if timing adjustment is necessary.
+- 4. Lower air system pressure to 30psi, then remove the feather plate from above the two knife heads on the cutter bar. - Check alignment of bell cranks and cutting sections to determine if timing adjustment is necessary.